Hometown no-no: Musgrove no-hitter for Padres vs. Rangers

-ARLINGTON, Texas (AP) — San Diego Padres right-hander Joe Musgrove pitched the first no-hitter in the history of his hometown team, allowing only one baserunner in a 3-0 victory over the Texas Rangers on Friday night.
+Musgrove, the 28-year-old pitcher who grew up just down the road in El Cajon, California, threw the Padres’ first no-hitter — in the team’s 8,206th regular-season game — allowing only one baserunner in a 3-0 victory over the Texas Rangers on Friday night.

-The Padres were the only active MLB franchise without a no-hitter, and it came in their 8,206th regular-season game — from a 28-year-old who grew up just down the road in El Cajon, California.
+San Diego had been the only active MLB franchise without a no-hitter.

 “It’s awesome to have it be in a Padres uniform,” said Musgrove, who had never thrown a no-hitter at any level.
 “To have it be the first in the history of the franchise, that’s incredible.”

+It was only his second start for the Padres — a team that started playing in 1969, for which his family has long had season tickets, and for which he now wears No. 44 to honor former Cy Young Award winner Jake Peavy, one of his favorite players growing up.

-In only his second start for San Diego, a franchise that played its first game in 1969, Musgrove (2-0) struck out 10 and faced 28 batters, one over the minimum.
+Musgrove (2-0) struck out 10 and faced 28 batters, one over the minimum.
+He threw 77 of his 112 pitches for strikes.

+“I wasn’t coming out of that game.
+I knew once I gave up the hit, I expected that would be my night, and I’d be all right with that,” he said.
+“I was just so locked in.
+I had no intention of coming out of that game.”

 Padres manager Jayce Tingler let Musgrove go the distance because he was so efficient — and knowing what it would mean to have a hometown player end the franchise’s no-hitter drought in its 53rd season.